-Maria Gustavson received her Ph.D. in Public Administration from the University of Gothenburg in 2012, and is a Postdoctoral Fellow at the Department of Political Science and the Quality of Government Institute.
+Maria Gustavson received her Ph.D. in Public Administration from the University of Gothenburg in 2012, and is a Senior Lecturer at the Department of Political Science and the Quality of Government Institute.
 With comparative perspectives from the literature on organizations and the literature on development, her thesis, Auditing the African State –International Standards and Local Adjustments, discusses the implementation of international public audit standards in African contexts.

 46 (0) 31-786 5190